TeeCee4800 Is the Secret Weapon of California Rap

 He's also Ty Dolla $ign's cousin, which might stink of nepotism if he weren't so damn good at rapping.

 There's a humble, orange-pink duplex just off Washington Boulevard in Mid-City Los Angeles.
-It faces a patchy front yard, an oxidised, stomach-high chainlink fence, and a narrow street of similarly understated single-story homes.
+It faces a patchy front yard, an oxidized, stomach-high chainlink fence, and a narrow street of similarly understated single-story homes.
 The sunbaked brown walkway could use a new coat of paint, and the last digit of one of the addresses has fallen off, but its neutral tones are pleasant beneath blue Southern California skies and the towering green palm trees of the neighboring block.
-Much of Los Angeles's unbound sprawl is comprised of homes like the duplex.
+Much of Los Angeles's unbound sprawl, from Chatsworth to El Monte, is comprised of homes like the duplex.
 But this one is remarkable, because this where TeeCee4800 and his cousins Ty Dolla $ign and Big TC were raised.

 Despite releasing two solo mixtapes, Loyalty Is Everything and Realness Over Millions (three if you count his MySpace-era debut, 459 Everything Fast, which even he doesn't have a copy of), and a group effort with Mid-Town Money, the soft-spoken TeeCee is probably more widely known for his guest appearances.
 He was featured on YG's Just Re'd Up, 4Hunnid Degreez, and Just Re'd Up 2 mixtapes before the release of My Krazy Life; on "Meet the Flockers," a highlight of the album, he enlightens the uninitiated on the history of "The Flock."
 In Dolla $ign's video homage to Reservoir Dogs, "Only Right," he's a cooler Mr. Pink—still a wise-ass, blunts substituted for cigarettes.
 DJ Mustard, who's hosted all but one of TeeCee's mixtapes, always includes a verse or two by the Mid-City rapper on his projects.